-Students will submit a Practicum Application to the DNP coordinator in NURS 810 as a required assignment.
-Once submitted, the DNP coordinator will provide instructions on how to secure a memorandum of understanding and approval of a preceptor.
+Students will submit a Practicum Application to the DNP Lead Faculty in NURS 810 as a required assignment.
+Once submitted, the DNP Lead Faculty will provide instructions on how to secure a memorandum of understanding and approval of a preceptor.
 Site placement and preceptor details must be finalized a minimum of 30 days prior to the beginning of the first DNP Scholarly Project Seminar course.